LaurentTardif/fabriqueDev/README.md

 # Development fabrique

-This project is a workshop to create a development frabrique
+This project is a workshop to create a development frabrique.
+It's based on the session presented at the snowcamp by : @cedvanet and @StalinAntoine

 [Fabrique candidates](./src/assets/docs/Candidats.md)